 Students requiring juice in place of milk for lunch must have a note from their doctor on file with the school nurse before this can be provided by food service.
 (See Student Lunch Substitutions)

-Breakfast will be served from 7:30-8:00 each day.
+Breakfast will be served from 7:30 a.m. - 7:55 a.m. each day.